erkikal/dotfiles/README.md

-# dotconfig
+# dotfiles
-Collection of dotfiles
+Collection of my dotfiles